nikitagorelovreki/reki/docs/NEW_PACKAGE_GUIDE.md

 }
 ```

-This guide provides everything needed to create and integrate new packages into the CUIS monorepo architecture while maintaining consistency and best practices.
+This guide provides everything needed to create and integrate new packages into the Reki monorepo architecture while maintaining consistency and best practices.